ibexa/documentation-developer/docs/snippets/rendering_dump_variable.md

 !!! tip

-    For development purposes, you can view all available variables, or a single variable, and their values, using the `dump()` Twig function:
+    For development purposes, you can list all available variables, or a single variable, and their values, by using the `dump()` Twig function:

     ``` html+twig
     {{ dump() }}